ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/template-manager.md

 ### Access

 - **Allowed member roles** -- Choose which member roles are allowed to access the template.
-- **No access redirect** -- Page to redirect users without permissions to.
+- **No access template** -- Page to display to users without permissions to access the current template.
 If a template is selected the user does not have access to, the 404 page will be displayed instead.
 - **Enable HTTP Authentication?** -- When set to enable, users with permissions will have to login to view this template.

 NOTE: **Note:** If you are running PHP-FPM / FastCGI, you will probably need to add this to your `.htaccess` so the server makes the necessary environment variables available to PHP & ExpressionEngine.